mediquo/docs-sdk/docs/sdk/ios/introduction.md

 ### Logout

-In order to delete credentials and force logout, there are the deauthenticate method, who expose a closure witch returns true if the deathentication was finished successfully and false if not.
+In order to delete the credentials and force a logout there is the deauthenticate method.
+It expose a closure witch returns true if the deathentication was finished successfully and false if not.

 ```swift
 MediQuo.deauthenticate { result in